DanielAguirre/rethinkdb_example-/README.md

 First you should run rethikdb in your local host using the next comand `rethinkdb`

+Also you nedd to create a 'todo' table to do it go to [localhost:8080](localhost:8080) -> Tables click in  'Add table' in Name write todo and choose 'test' like a database

 Now you can run
 `node server.js`